-If You Notice Any Of These 8 Signs Your Family Is Dysfunctional
+If You Notice Any of These 15 Signs, Your Family Is Dysfunctional

-Families come in all shapes and sizes, with unique dynamics that might seem “normal” to those within them.
+Families come in all shapes and sizes, with unique dynamics that might seem “normal” to those within them (and those on the outside looking in).

 1. There’s a lack of open communication.